Hemiparesis is a slight weakness — such as mild loss of strength — in a leg, arm, or face. It can also be paralysis on one side of the body.

 - incontinence

-- Assistive technology.
-Voice-activated devices such as telephones and computers can help with home and work productivity.
+- Assistive technology: Voice-activated devices such as telephones and computers can help with home and work productivity.

-- Alternative treatments.
-Other treatments may include dietary changes or acupuncture.
+- Alternative treatments: Other treatments may include dietary changes or acupuncture.

 The difference between the two conditions primarily lies in severity.
 They can both be:

-- the result of the same causes
+- the result of the same causes, like a stroke

 - diagnosed the same way